Dodgers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have put together a 35-26 record in games they were favored on the moneyline (winning 57.4% of those games).
+- The Dodgers are 36-26 in games they were listed as the moneyline favorite (winning 58.1% of those games).

-- The Dodgers have an implied moneyline win probability of 60% in this matchup.
+- The Dodgers have a 63.6% chance to win this contest based on the moneyline's implied probability.

-- In the 74 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 40 times (40-29-5).
+- Los Angeles has played in 75 games with set over/under, and have combined with opponents to go over the total 40 times (40-30-5).

-- The Dodgers have collected a 3-4-0 record against the spread this season.
+- The Dodgers have a 3-4-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!